Yashwanth-KVS/Agile-Internship-project-I/README.md

 6. Kavya Chirag Shah

-Integrated code present in Master branch.
+Integrated code is present in the Master branch.

 Git code contributions to branches of members: